Jewish ghetto of Venice: self guided tour with visits and tastings!

 The tour includes:

-A visit to three Synagogues with an accredited guide to get to know the spiritual and artistic heart of the Ghetto.
+- A group visit to three Synagogues to get to know the spiritual and artistic heart of the Ghetto.

 Access to the Jewish Museum and free visit

-The convivial moment of L’Chaim !, Jewish toast that means “To life!”, With Prosecco and cicchetto (eg falafel with hummus), for children accompanied by soft drink.
+The convivial moment of L’Chaim !, Jewish toast that means “To life!”,with wine and cicchetto (eg falafel with hummus), for children accompanied by soft drink.

 When and how you can make the tour